 - Never try to relight or pick up fireworks that have not ignited fully.
 Stay clear and then soak with water

-- Never place any part of the body on the firework when lighting it, once lit back up to a safe distance
+- Never place any part of the body on the firework when lighting it.
+After lighting the firework, back up to a safe distance

 - Do not use homemade fireworks and avoid buying fireworks packaged in brown paper.
 Brown paper is usually a sign they were made for professional displays and could pose a danger to the average consumer

-- Never point or throw fireworks at another person, even in jest
+- Never point or throw fireworks at another person, even as a joke

 - Never carry fireworks in your pocket, the friction could set them off

 - Do not shoot fireworks off in metal or glass containers

 - Once fireworks have finished burning, douse them with plenty of water to prevent a trash fire when you discard them

 Like fireworks, sparklers also require you to adhere to safety precautions.
 Follow these sparkler safety tips to ensure your family will stay protected while still having fun.

 - Do not allow children to light sparklers without adult supervision